dtr-org/unit-e/README.md

   including remote staking

-We regularly merge upstream changes into the unit-e code base and also strive to contribute back changes which are relevant for upstream as we already done.
-The last upstream sync was with the 0.16 version, plus some changes cherry-picked from later development branches.
+We regularly merge upstream changes into the unit-e code base and also strive to contribute back changes which are relevant for upstream as we already have done.
+The last upstream sync was with the [0.16 version]( https://github.com/bitcoin/bitcoin/tree/0.16), plus some changes cherry-picked from later development branches.

 ## Alpha Testnet